If one were to describe the sister duo Kitri, it would be “in sync” – in sync with their performance, appearance, harmony and with each other.

 The fourth track “NEW ME” is their newest song, where the melody was first arranged by Satoru Isobe, who also arranged the song “Akai Tsuki” (Red Moon), and the piano and lyrics were added afterwards – an unusual order for the sister duo.

 “Adding the melody and the piano phrases later was a first for the both of us.
 I was in charge of the lyrics, but I had a very difficult time deciding the theme and I ended up writing five different types of lyrics,” says Hina.
 “Mona was able to pick up the good parts from each and one of them, so the final product is a mixture of all.
 The story revolves around a strong-willed protagonist who lives by the phrase ‘I am who I am.’

 “During recording, I was constantly conflicted between wanting to stay indifferent and the urge to let out my emotions, so the song portrays both calmness and passion.
 I’m already having high hopes that it will make our audiences want to dance along to the song at our live shows.”

-Kitri will perform at Billboard Live in Yokohama and Osaka in June – a must-see for those who want to experience their newest album in its element.
+Kitri will perform at The Garden Hall, Ebisu on December 18 – a must-see for those who want to experience their latest album in its element.